joon-hyun/RivenBot/README.md

 # Riven Bot
+Riven Bot was created under Riot Games' "Legal Jibber Jabber" policy using assets owned by Riot Games.
+Riot Games does not endorse or sponsor this project.

 Riven Bot is a Discord bot that provides information about:
 * Summoner's rank and their mastery
 * Champions